murex/Dev-Interview-Preparation/README.md

 Based on your choice and preference, you will be selected for either an OOP or an Algorithm based technical interview.

 The OOP-based interview will include questions from Language Basics, Data Structures, and Object-Oriented Programming knowledge domains.

 On the other hand, an Algorithm based interview will consist of questions from Language Basics, Data Structures, and Algorithms knowledge domains.

-Based on that, we advise you to focus on the sections that are required for your interview type.
+Based on that, we advise you to focus on the sections corresponding to your interview type.

 ## Learning Content